pghvlaans/ncspot-slackbuild/README.md

 # ncspot-slackbuild

+`ncspot` is now available at [slackbuilds.org](https://slackbuilds.org/repository/15.0/audio/ncspot/) for Slackware 15.0!
+This repository will remain up to track -current.

 This is a SlackBuild for [Henrik Friedrichsen's ncspot](https://github.com/hrkfdn/ncspot) (version 0.9.7), an `ncurses` Spotify client written in `rust`.
-It is compatible with a full installation of Slackware 15.0 or -current as of March 25, 2022.
+It is compatible with a full installation of Slackware -current as of March 25, 2022.

 **Sources**